Buxton line: History

 In June 2016, a landslip at Middlewood station following heavy rain meant that all services were suspended between Hazel Grove and Buxton until 25 June.
 A rail replacement bus service was in operation during the closure.

-On 31 July 2019, the line was closed between Hazel Grove and Buxton amid fears that the earthwork dam at Toddbrook Reservoir would collapse following heavy rain, which would flood the village of Whaley Bridge.
+On 31 July 2019, the line was closed between Hazel Grove and Buxton amid fears that the earthwork dam at Toddbrook Reservoir would collapse following heavy rain, which would flood the town of Whaley Bridge.
 The Hope Valley Line between and was also closed because of this; bus replacements were in operation between Buxton and Macclesfield during the closure.
 The line was reopened on 8 August.

 Station facilities

 Passenger information systems have been installed at most stations on the line since 2011, including the terminus at Buxton, Hazel Grove, New Mills Newtown and Whaley Bridge.

 Route

 At Edgeley Junction, the 19 mi branch leaves the West Coast Main Line 1/2 mi south of Stockport and curves sharply east.
 At the end of the curve, a spur linked it to Cheadle and the Stockport, Timperley and Altrincham Junction Railway until the 1960s; it opened to goods on 12 December 1883 and to passengers on 1 July 1884.

 Just beyond Hazel Grove, 2+1/2 mi from Edgeley Junction, a 1986 junction links the line with the Hope Valley Line through Disley Tunnel; it had been planned originally in 1933.
 The line then climbs at 1 in 60 for 3+1/4 mi to Disley.
 At Middlewood, there was a junction (from 26 May 1885 to 1954) to allow trains to run between Buxton and Macclesfield via the Macclesfield, Bollington and Marple Railway.
 East of that junction, the line passes in a short tunnel under the Macclesfield Canal.
 1 mi east it runs in a cutting across the edge of Lyme Park, home of Thomas Legh, first Chairman of the Stockport, Disley and Whaley Bridge Railway.

 Just east of Disley station, the line runs through another short tunnel into the Goyt Valley, which it gently drops down to Furness Vale, running close to and parallel to the Hope Valley Line, Peak Forest Canal and A6.
 At Whaley Bridge, the line joined the Cromford and High Peak Railway, the link to Shallcross Yard remaining until January 1965.